moufmouf/fig-standards/proposed/container-configuration-meta.md

 First of all, a word of caution.
 Container configuration is shared between the application developer and the packages bringing some configuration.
 Ultimately, container configuration is the responsibility of the application developer.
 Packages should however be able to bring a "default" configuration to help the developer getting started with sensible defaults (container configuration can be quite complex sometimes).
 This configuration should be both optional (possibility to bypass it completely), and overwritable (possibility to changes bits of the configuration).

-In this section, we will describe the list of features that we can consider to fulfill the goal of this PSR: packages registering container entries.
-Let's list all possible features and later, we can vote on the features we want to keep or not.
+Below is a list of all possible features that have been suggested to fulfill the goal of this PSR: packages registering container entries.

+#### 4.1.1.
+Complete list of features

 1. Ability to create a container entry using the `new` keyword.